Skip to content

 if wrappedErr, ok := err.(*ewrap.Error); ok {

-// Convert error to YAML for logging
+// Convert error to YAML with recovery suggestions

 yamlOutput, err := wrappedErr.ToYAML(